Ready to plan the perfect Royal Caribbean cruise vacation in 2023?

 If all of this is still overwhelming or you want personalized recommendations for a Royal Caribbean cruise, click here to get a vacation quote from a no fee travel agent that specializes in Royal Caribbean.

-Are you taking a Royal Caribbean cruise in 2020 or 2021?
+Are you taking a Royal Caribbean cruise in 2023?
 If you are a Royal Caribbean veteran, what tips would you add to this?
 If you’re a first-timer, is there anything else you’d like to know?
 We love hearing from readers, whether it be questions from newbies or tips from seasoned Royal Caribbean pros with tips of their own to add!